Section 16. Severe Weather Avoidance Plan (SWAP)

 - Use, to the extent possible, the following options in the order listed when developing an operational plan:

-When developing the advisory, the should consider all possible mandatory and recommended route options; applicable CDRs and playbooks; and the use of User Preferred Trajectory (UPT) and Integrated Collaborative Routing (ICR) strategies.
+When developing the SWAP advisory, the ATCSCC should consider all possible mandatory and recommended route options; applicable CDRs and playbooks; and the use of User Preferred Trajectory (UPT) and Integrated Collaborative Routing (ICR) strategies.

 - Transmit advisories describing the existing or forecast weather conditions, the operational plan, alternate routes, or cancellation thereof.